mvarga1989/Matej_Varga/content/about.md

 ## Introduction
 I am working as a postdoctoral scientist, lecturer and teaching assistant at the [ETH Zürich](https://ethz.ch/de.html), [Institute of Geodesy and Photogrammetry](https://igp.ethz.ch/) in the group of [Geosensors and Engineering Geodesy](https://gseg.igp.ethz.ch/) led by [Prof. Dr. Andreas Wieser](https://gseg.igp.ethz.ch/people/group-head/prof-dr--andreas-wieser.html).

-I am passionate about collecting, analyzing, integration and interpretation of geospatial data using different measurement systems.
-I have extensive experience with geodetic and geophysical instruments, including GNSS, total stations, levels, terrestrial laser scanners, cameras, gravimeters, and magnetometers.
+I am passionate about collecting, analyzing, integration and interpretation of geospatial data from different measurement systems.
+I have extensive experience with geodetic and geophysical instruments, including GNSS, total stations, levels, terrestrial laser scanners, RGB cameras, gravimeters, and magnetometers.

 ![2](Twitter_heading-min1.png)